 Group expedition to study environment and sustainability issues at a nearby field site.
 Includes in-class meetings, student-led presentation, and a field trip that may be short as part of a day or as long as several days.
 Field trip and field trip fee required.
 Additional fees may apply.
 See Class Schedule.
 Approved for letter and S/U grading.
 May be repeated in separate terms if topics vary.
 Prerequisite: For ESE majors, minors, and Sustainability Living Learning Community students.
 Non majors can apply to the waitlist.

 Study of the science of water on planet earth, the developing water crisis, and some possible solutions to it.
 Topics include water's unique physical and chemical properties; how it profoundly shapes the earth/ocean/atmosphere system; dynamics of oceans, atmosphere, lakes, rivers, groundwater, and ice masses; current fresh water supplies and their distribution on earth relative to population; current and future water crises and the compounding effects of droughts, floods, and global change; and prospects for some technological and economic approaches to easing the crisis.
-Same as GEOG 370 and GEOL 370.
+Same as GEOL 370 and GGIS 370.

 Equips students to write about the environment for various audiences, with a focus on specific current efforts to promote sustainability on the Urbana-Champaign campus.
 We will practice effective techniques for each stage of the writing process-from defining topics, to gathering information, to crafting active, engaging prose.
 Readings will include models of effective environmental writing and "how to" pieces by experts.
 Research will include visits to campus sites and student-conducted interviews with subjects.
+Same as ENGL 360.
 Prerequisite: Completion of campus Composition I general education requirement.

 This course satisfies the General Education Criteria for:

 Capstone experience for majors in Earth, Society, and Environment Sustainability.
 3 undergraduate hours.
 No graduate credit.
 Approved for Letter and S/U grading.
+May be repeated once.

 Introduces the physical (energy, mineral, and soil) resources of the Earth, the environmental consequences of producing and using resources, the controls on resource supplies, and the alternatives to traditional supplies.
 Focuses on the geological origin and context of resources, the means of exploration and production, the history of production, and sustainability issues related to consumption and depletion.
 Provides an understanding of why resources can be scarce and expensive, why many are not renewable, and why their use impacts the Earth System.
 May include field trips.
 3 undergraduate hours.
 3 graduate hours.
 Credit is not given for both ESE 445 and GEOL 380.
 Prerequisite: Junior standing or higher.